CigarsSmoker/Clone/The-popup-panel.md

 Using the picture above as example, one can use the scope selector to visualize or add/remove rules specific to the `www.sciencemag.org`, `sciencemag.org`, `org`, and even the global scope, `*`.

-As per uMatrix rule-propagation logic, rules from a broader scope propagate to narrower scopes, unless of course there is an explicit rule on the way.
+As per uMatrix rule-propagation logic, remember that rules from a broader scope propagate to narrower scopes, unless of course there is an explicit rule on the way.

 Given a rule `source destination type action`, the scope selector controls the `source` part of that rule.